XansiVA/lyra-pkgmngr/README.md

 Copyright (c) 2025 Xansi
 Licensed under the GPL v3.0 License (see LICENSE file)

-Lyra is a lightweight, JSON-based package manager built in C that uses cJSON for structured metadata storage.
+Lyra is a JSON-based package manager built in C that uses cJSON for structured metadata storage.
 It manages local binary packages, keeps version history, and maintains a full backup system — all stored neatly inside the user’s home directory.

 # Overview